nick-shaw/blackmagic-output/README.md

 Initialize the specified DeckLink device.
 - `device_index`: Index of device to use (default: 0)
 - Returns: True if successful

+**Note:** Explicit initialization is optional.
+Methods like `display_static_frame()` and `display_solid_color()` will automatically initialize the first available device (device_index=0) if not already initialized.
+Explicit initialization is recommended when you need:
+- To select a specific device (when multiple DeckLink devices are present)
+- Separate error handling for device initialization vs. frame display
+- Control over initialization timing (e.g., to avoid delays during first frame display)
+- To verify device availability before preparing frame data

 **`get_available_devices() -> List[str]`**
 Get list of available DeckLink device names.